אדם כי־יהיה בעור־בשׂרו שׂאת או־ספחת או בהרת והיה בעור־בשׂרו לנגע צרעת והובא אל־אהרן הכהן או אל־אחד מבניו הכהנים׃

 We allow ourselves this evil practice, as well as practically every sin in the Book when we rationalise it.
 How do we then rationalise destructive, evil gossipy speech?
 There are many ways but here are a couple of them.

-- “I AM KNOWN FOR TELLING THE TRUTH!”
-One of the most deceitful form of lashon hara is when we deceive ourselves in thinking we are “Truth-bearers.”
-This amounts to nothing else but covering our evil inclination with a cloak of “righteousness” so-called.
+“I AM KNOWN FOR TELLING THE TRUTH!”
+One of the most deceitful forms of lashon hara is when we deceive ourselves in thinking we are “Truth-bearers.”
+This amounts to nothing else but covering our evil inclination with a cloak of so-called “righteousness”.

 We are used to tell the post-flood story of Noah getting drunk and discovered by his son Ham referring to probable sexual improprieties.
 It is not told that way in Jewish teachings.